-Nothing is more important to a successful steam locomotive restoration than having the infrastructure to restore, maintain and operate her.
-Project 3713 partner, the Steamtown National Historic Site, provides a world-class facility for the rebuilding and operation of #3713 while regional Scranton rail lines give her plenty of places to run.
+Nothing is more important to a successful steam locomotive restoration than having the infrastructure to restore, maintain and operate the engine.
+The Steamtown National Historic Site, provides a world-class facility for the rebuilding and operation of #3713 while regional Scranton rail lines give her plenty of places to run.

 Rebuilding small steam locomotives can be accomplished in tight confines, but bringing a large mainline locomotive back to life requires an extensive shop with plenty of room.
 Overhead cranes, under-track access pits and heavy machinery built for the specific needs of steam locomotives are tools of trade in the world of railroad preservation.